meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

     phone: +44 (0)7510 666 950

 normative:
-  RFC2119:
-  RFC2865:
-  RFC8044:

 informative:
-  RFC1321:
-  RFC2866:
-  RFC2869:
-  RFC3579:
-  RFC4270:
-  RFC4668:
-  RFC4669:
-  RFC4670:
-  RFC3671:
-  RFC5580:
-  RFC5997:
-  RFC7991:

 --- abstract

-This document describes extension to the Remote Authentication Dial-In User Service (RADIUS) protocol to allow participants in a multi-hop RADIUS proxy fabric to check the status of a remote RADIUS authentication realm, gain visibility into the path that a RADIUS request will take across the RADIUS proxy fabric, and mitigate or prevent RADIUS proxy loops.
+This document describes an extension to the Remote Authentication Dial-In User Service (RADIUS) protocol to allow participants in a multi-hop RADIUS proxy fabric to check the status of a remote RADIUS authentication realm, gain visibility into the path that a RADIUS request will take across the RADIUS proxy fabric, and mitigate or prevent RADIUS proxy loops.

 --- middle

 # Introduction

-This document describes an extension to the Remote Authentication Dial-In User Service (RADIUS) protocol [RFC2865], to allow participants in a multi-hop RADIUS proxy fabric to check the status of a remote RADIUS authentication realm, gain visibility into the path that a RADIUS request will take across the RADIUS proxy fabric, and mitigate or prevent RADIUS proxy forwarding loops.
+This document describes an extension to the Remote Authentication Dial-In User Service (RADIUS) protocol {{!RFC2865}}, to allow participants in a multi-hop RADIUS proxy fabric to check the status of a remote RADIUS authentication realm, gain visibility into the path that a RADIUS request will take across the RADIUS proxy fabric, and mitigate or prevent RADIUS proxy forwarding loops.

 This document defines two new RADIUS Packet Type Codes: